srinitapc/breast-cancer-biomarker-analysis/README.md

 Future Calculations
 - Specifically for the histogram, I want to use calculus to find the area of the overlap to get a more specific number and calculation for this "grey zone"
+- Also in these 'grey zones,' we need more data to determine the malignancy of the cells in this area.